5 Tips to Control Dust During a Kitchen Remodel

 • Covering floors with cardboard

-• Covering carpet with plastic
+• Covering carpet with plastic sheeting

 • Hanging plastic sheeting across open areas that lead to other rooms